Television watchdog opens door to product placement

 Hong Kong’s communications watchdog has relaxed regulations surrounding product placement in television programmes, and has also lifted the ban on advertisements for undertakers.

-Rules surrounding unpaid commercial references have also been relaxed as part of the changes governing indirect advertising, the Communications Authority announced on Wednesday.
+Rules surrounding unpaid commercial references have also been relaxed as part of the changes governing indirect advertising after a two-year review to improve the increasingly competitive market amid the threat of new media, the Communications Authority announced on Wednesday.

 The move, which will come into force on July 27, applies to all programmes apart from those dealing with news, current affairs, education and religion.

-An authority spokesman said a month-long public consultation exercise, and research into product placement overseas, contributed to the change, which does come with some caveats.

-Product placement, for example, must be done in a “natural and unobtrusive manner” and fit within the content and genre of the programme concerned.
+Product placement must be done in a sympathetic manner and fit within the content and genre of the programme concerned.

 The direct encouragement of purchase or use of products and services is still prohibited.